Tax Credits: HMRC complaints

 One very important point about the complaints process is that HMRC policy is not to suspend recovery whilst the complaint is being dealt with even if it goes to the Adjudicator or Ombudsman.
 Advisers should speak to DMB to see if they are willing to suspend, in some cases they might agree, in others they may stick to their official policy.
 In such cases, advisers must ensure that the claimant engages with DMB so as to avoid the case continuing along the recovery route and potentially reaching county court.

 HMRC’s Charter was introduced in 2009 and has statutory backing in the Finance Act 2009.
 Although it does not replace existing rights and remedies, it is a useful addition especially in the complaints process.
+The Charter was reviewed in November 2020 and is available on the GOV.UK website.

 When sending a complaint to HMRC, it can help to refer to the Charter, specifically identifying where HMRC have not met their obligations.